Orthogonal Statistical Learning: Orthogonal Statistical Learning

-\subsection{Construction of Orthogonal Losses}
+\begin{revone} We close by discussing extensions that build on the results presented in this section, as well as additional connections between our results and existing techniques in the literature on semiparametric inference and double machine learning.

+\paragraph{Experiments, additional tools, and applications} \pref{part:experiments} of the appendix contains an empirical evaluation of the techniques presented in this section, with applications to treatment effect estimation and policy learning. \pref{part:additional} of the appendix contains supplementary theoretical results that build on the development of this section, including user-friendly variants of the main theorems (\pref{sec:user_friendly}), construction of orthogonal losses (\pref{sec:orthogonal_loss}), sufficient conditions to apply the main theorems (\pref{sec:sufficient}), and further applications (\pref{sec:applications}).

+\paragraph{Construction of orthogonal losses}

-While orthogonal losses are already known for many problem settings and statistical models (treatment effect estimation, policy learning, regression with missing/censored data, and so on), for new problems we often begin with a loss which is \emph{not} necessarily orthogonal.
-A natural question, which we address now, is whether one can modify the loss to satisfy orthogonality so that our main theorems can be applied.
+While orthogonal losses are already known for many problem settings and statistical models (treatment effect estimation, policy learning, regression with missing or censored data, and so on), for new problems one often begins with a loss that is not necessarily orthogonal.
+In \pref{sec:orthogonal_loss}, we give a generic approach to construct orthogonal losses, building on a technique from \cite{chernozhukov2018plugin}.